 His recordings include the Bach-Schumann Sonatas and Partitas for violin and piano with Jean-Jacques Kantorow (which received a French Grand Prix du Disque), the Schubert Arpeggione and Rachmaninov Cello Sonatas with cellist Daniel Lee (for Decca) and a series of CDs with clarinetist Emma Johnson (for ASV).
 In 2011 he recorded the complete works of Ernst with Josef Spacek.

 Gordon Back gives regular master classes as guest professor in music colleges such as the Cleveland Institute of Music, Curtis Institute and the Royal Northern College of Music.
 In the summer he teaches in France and Valdres Festival, Norway.
-He is a jury member of the Vendome Prize, Artistic Advisor of the Hattori Foundation and since 2013 Artistic Director of the Gower Festival.
+He is Artistic Advisor of the Hattori Foundation, Artistic Director of the Gower Festival and since 2021 chairman of the jury of the Vendome Prize for piano.

 In 2002 he became the Artistic Director of the Menuhin Competition and has since channeled his creative energy into defining it as a unique international event.
-It was hosted in Oslo 2010, Beijing 2012, Austin 2014 and celebrated the Menuhin Centenary in London in 2016.
-The next event will be hosted in Geneva in 2018.
-It now includes a major violin festival featuring all jury members as performers and provides an educational forum to all participants and visiting musicians.
+It now is a major violin festival featuring all jury members as performers and provides an educational forum to all participants and visiting musicians.
+The competition was hosted in Oslo 2010, Beijing 2012, Austin 2014 and celebrated the Menuhin Centenary in London in 2016.
+The following competitions were hosted in Geneva 2018 and most recently Richmond, VA 2021.
+The 2021 event was the first ever entirely virtual Menuhin Competition.
+Streamed globally from 14 – 23 May 2021 it attracted more than six million viewers on its streaming channel.

 Together with prize-winners of the Menuhin Competition, Gordon Back performed at the Palais des Nations in Geneva as part of the United Nations International Memorial Holocaust Concert in January 2018.